top of page

 The Bushwick Birkin

-In any given city, one should expect a change of scenery from traveling to different neighborhoods or boroughs.
-Brooklyn, NY, is no exception.
-Assembled among brick townhouses resides the gentrification portending neighborhood café, the ethnically ambiguous neighborhood bodega, the old lady on the stoop who serves as the neighborhood watchman, and the genderless neighborhood bag: The Telfar shopping bag, also known as the Bushwick Birkin.
+Cities are fragments—each neighborhood a different backdrop.
+Bushwick, Brooklyn, follows that rhythm.
+Assembled among brick townhouses resides the gentrification portending neighborhood café, the ethnically ambiguous neighborhood bodega, the old lady on the stoop who serves as the neighborhood watch, and the genderless neighborhood bag: The Telfar shopping bag, also known as the Bushwick Birkin.

-Over the last couple of years, thanks to fashion’s sudden interest in inclusion, the Telfar shopping bag became a status symbol for cool kids who synced up with the label’s message: “It’s not for you, it’s for everyone.”
-Indeed, according to the founder and designer Telfar Clemens, what the bag represents extends far beyond luxury as he declares, “What makes the bag really different is that it is a status bag, and the status has nothing to do with price.”
-Available in three sizes and nine different colors, these “TC” logo embroidered bags hang on the arms of young, creative New Yorkers instead of socialite Manhattanites.
+In recent years, the Telfar shopping bag has become a status symbol for cool kids aligned with the label’s mantra: “It’s not for you, it’s for everyone.”
+For founder and designer Telfar Clemens, its significance goes beyond luxury: “What makes the bag really different is that it is a status bag, and the status has nothing to do with price.”
+Offered in three sizes and nine colors, the “TC” logo tote hangs on the arms of young, creative New Yorkers rather than Manhattan’s socialite

 The inspiration behind the hero product came to Clemens a few Christmases ago.
 "Just looking at everyone with their paper shopping bags, I realized that this is a completely unisex silhouette.
 We measured a Bloomingdale's bag to make the first sample.
 When it came to the price, I based it on what a DJ might make in a night; that’s what felt right for me,” explains Clemens, who used to DJ in his home neighborhood of Queens in his 20s.
 For a brand on the rise like Telfar, who generated more than $2 million in revenue in 2019 following a 15-year-build-up, COVID-19 could not have come at a worse time.